Staff Scientist - Precision Oncology of Gastrointestinal Cancers

 A Staff Scientist position is available in Beckman Research Institute of City of Hope.
-The Staff Scientist series is designed for career research professionals whose primary function is to support the research infrastructure and activities of the institution.
-Staff Scientists will bring special skills, knowledge and experience to research programs or institutional core laboratories.
+The Staff Scientist series is designed as a step towards faculty transition for highly accomplished and driven research professionals whose primary function is to support the research infrastructure and activities of the institution.
+Staff Scientists will bring special skills, knowledge and supervisory experience to research programs or institutional core laboratories.
 Individuals appointed as staff scientists will receive a one-year fixed-term contract.

 Basic education, experience and skills required for consideration: